 I write web site copy, emails, promotional collateral (including brochures, sell sheets, and flyers), whitepapers, Google ads, presentations, and sales letters.
 Over the past year I've worked on flyers, training manuals, executive summaries, business proposals, and web copy.

 If you know someone who needs help with writing in their business, I'd appreciate the referral.
 I write new promotional pieces from scratch or bring fresh eyes to existing copy and content to make sure the right message is getting to the right people.
 Email me and let's talk about the project!

 I offer a no-obligation conversation over a beverage (hot or cold!) to discuss what people want from their marketing efforts.
 Here's my guarantee--if a prospective client shows me what they are doing on the marketing fronts and I don't come up with new ideas for their marketing, the beverages are on me!

 I'm shooting loads of photos and taking steps to get my work out in the world.
 If 1% of the photos are excellent, then I have a few hundred worth seeing!
-After years of people telling me "You should put those images in galleries and sell them," I'm doing what I can!
-I'm creating an online print shop and a physical portfolio.
-Then internet makes showing work easy, but nothing beats a real print for people to imagine what a photo would look like hanging on a wall.
+People have told me "You should put those images in galleries and sell them."
+My winter 2016 will include new work on that and an expanded physical portfolio.
+The internet makes showing work easy, but nothing beats a real print for people to imagine what a photo would look like hanging on a wall.

-I met two co-owners of Fidelis , a print maker on the the Photoshelter recommended vendors list.
-They do amazing work on paper and canvas and I'm excited to print and sell more photos using their fine art expertise.
+I met two co-owners of Fidelis , a local custom print maker several years ago.
+They do amazing work on paper and canvas and I want to get back on the path of printing and selling more photos using their fine art expertise.